 - 1 tablespoon lime juice

 Before You Begin!
 If you make this, please leave a review and rating letting us know how you liked this recipe!
 This helps our business thrive & continue providing free recipes.

 - In a large bowl, whisk together all of the marinade ingredients until fully combined.
 Add in the cubed sirloin pieces and mix until all the steak is fully coated.
 Cover and refrigerate for minimum 4 hours.
 If using wooden skewers, place in water to soak [see note].

 - Once the steak is finished marinating, in a separate medium bowl place all the vegetables, olive oil, salt and pepper.
 Toss until vegetables are coated.

 - Grab a pre-soaked skewer and begin adding the vegetables and steak.
 I start with the potato because it will remain secure and the other elements won’t slide off when grilling.
 I use about 3-4 pieces of steak per skewer.
 Discard marinade.

 - Preheat the grill on high and clean the grill grates if needed.
 Once grill is preheated, lower the heat to medium and place the skewers onto the grill.
 Cook for 8-10 minutes, rotating every few minutes so it is evenly cooked.
 Utilize an electric thermometer for desired doneness, for medium rare internal temperature should be 135 degrees F. For medium temperature should be 145 degrees F. Remove from the grill.

 - Add all the chimichurri ingredients into a food processor and pulse until combined. [see note]

-- Make sure you use small baby potatoes, larger potatoes will not be able to cook through with the cook time on the grill
+- Make sure you use small baby potatoes, larger potatoes will not be able to cook through with the cooking time on the grill.

 - If you do not have a food processor for the chimichurri, you can chop all the ingredients and whisk them to combine.